Find Your Oasis

 You can send your entry and your completed consent form to us via

-Post: Laura Ward, Find Your Oasis competition, 11 Richmond Place, Brighton, BN2 9NA.
+Post: Laura Ward, Find Your Oasis book, 11 Richmond Place, Brighton, BN2 9NA.

 (Please ensure postal submissions are sent by registered post, unfortunately we may not be able to return these.)

 If you are under 18 please ensure your parent/carer signs the parental consent section of the form or you can enter anonymously.
 Please also consider if you would like your submission to be anonymous.
 We know it is a difficult subject to talk about and we want you to be comfortable with how much you share.

 If you have any questions please email email@example.com

 The competition organisers will select a shortlist of 10 entries for each category which will be exhibited at the gallery.

 The judges will then decide a 1st, 2nd and 3rd prize for both 18+ and 12-18 years.
 The top 3 will be invited to the launch event.

 The top 3 in each category will receive prizes (more details to follow shortly).

 Selected entries will be exhibited at Brighton Fishing Quarter Gallery 12th – 17th August and invited to a launch event on 12th August, 6-8pm.